mondaycom/vibe/CONTRIBUTING.md

 ### Linting

-We are using [Prettier](https://prettier.io/) with the default community guidelines.
+We use [Prettier](https://prettier.io/) with the default community guidelines.
 Please, make sure that you are formatting your code with prettier.

 ### Commits